Flawww/MIPS-VM/README.md

 To easily generate these binary files from MIPS assembly, please refer to [QtSpim to binary](https://github.com/Flawww/spim_to_binary)

+# Extended Functionality
+* Registering new MIPS syscalls with new syscall "RegisterUserSyscall (49)"

 # Compilation
 Requires a compiler that supports C++17 or newer.
 ## Windows